-Backups create a snapshot of syslog-ng Store Box (SSB)'s configuration or the data which can be used for recovery in case of errors.
+Backups create a snapshot of SSB's configuration or the data which can be used for recovery in case of errors.
 SSB can create automatic backups of its configuration and the stored logs to a remote server.

 To configure backups, you first have to create a backup policy.
 Backup policies define the address of the backup server, which protocol to use to access it, and other parameters.
 SSB can be configured to use the Rsync, SMB/CIFS, and NFS protocols to access the backup server: